wileysb/ITopo/README.md

 # Topographic correction of irradiance.

-Trying to make the code more streamlined and flexible, rather than locked in extent and resolution.

 ### Directions for use:
 1. Prepare a dem in the desired output projection and alignment